dvanarkel/Clyde/README.md

 - installation of the Xcode command line tools, if you don't have these already you can install them by running `xcode-select --install` from a Terminal session and following the prompts
 - open the Terminal in the Clyde.git directory
 - Run `.\cpm Clyde.prj`  (note the .\ in order to pick up the local copy of `cpm`)
-- Run `lsregister -f Clyde.app` in order to have the OS pick up any changes to the Clyde.app properties
+- Run `lsregister -f Clyde.app` in order to have the OS pick up any changes to the Clyde.app properties when it doesn't do so automatically
 - Append `StdEnvClyde.env` to the IDEEnvs file in your Clean installation

 ## Working With Git ##